satyamdalai/Connect4/README.md

 # Connect4
 Hey There!

-My name is Satyam Dalai and in this repository I solve HackerRank problems using Java.
-I am currently a student pursuing B.Tech at Siksha 'O' Anusandhan University and have interest in coding.
+My name is Satyam Dalai and I am currently a student pursuing B.Tech at Siksha 'O' Anusandhan University and have interest in coding,web development and data analytics.
 My preferred languages are Java and Python.

-I made this game with the help of training by Internshalla on Core Java during Summer of 2018.
+II made this game during Core Java training at Internshala Trainings during the summer of 2018.

 Hope You Like it!